yuweijun/blog/_posts/2014-07-30-howto-manage-git-branch.md

 参数说明：

-    -t, --track
+> -t, --track
+>
-       When creating a new branch, set up configuration to mark the start-point branch as "upstream" from the new branch.
+>    When creating a new branch, set up configuration to mark the start-point branch as "upstream" from the new branch.
 This configuration will tell git to show the relationship between the two branches in git status and git branch -v.
 Furthermore, it directs git pull without arguments to pull from the upstream when the new branch is checked out.
+>

-       This behavior is the default when the start point is a remote-tracking branch.
+>    This behavior is the default when the start point is a remote-tracking branch.
 Set the branch.autosetupmerge configuration variable to false if you want git checkout and git branch to always behave as if --no-track were given.
 Set it to always if you want this behavior when the start-point is either a local or remote-tracking branch.

 查看分支
 --------
 参数说明:

-    -r, --remotes
+> -r, --remotes
+>
-       list or delete (if used with -d) the remote-tracking branches.
+>    list or delete (if used with -d) the remote-tracking branches.
+>

-    -a, --all
+> -a, --all
+>
-       list both remote-tracking branches and local branches.
+>    list both remote-tracking branches and local branches.

 {% highlight bash %}
 $ git branch -r
 $ git branch -av
-{% endhighlight %}

     origin/HEAD -> origin/master
     origin/bundle
     origin/derp